Finxx1/PixieCDT/Stuff/ArgLib/README.md

 The text to look for.
 The function to call if it is found.

-The function should return `void` and take in an integer.
-That integer is the position in argv the text was found.
-From there, you can do what you want.
+The function should return `void`, taking in an integer and a char**.
+That integer is the position in argv the text was found, and the char** is a reference to the argv passed into ALParseArgs.
+From there, the function can do whatever you want.

 # Example